os-netizen/os-netizen/README.md

 - 👋 Hi, I’m @os-netizen
-- 👀 I’m interested in Web Develoment, Web3 and Blockchain dev
+- 👀 I’m interested in Web Develoment and Deep learning
-- 🌱 I’m currently learning Solidity and development on Ethereum
+- 🌱 I’m currently learning Pytorch and python
 - 📫 How to reach me omkarsgothankar@gmail.com

 <!---